google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 ### When will the "Unknown sources" restriction be removed?

 It is being removed right now in a staged manner.
-We anticipate that when this hits stable channel of Chrome this will not be needed at all.
+We anticipate that when this hits the stable channel of Chrome this will not be needed at all.

 ### Can we upload the APKs that are created to the Play Store?